La Jolla Heroines: Mary Livingstone Beebe curates experiences for UC San Diego students to live with art

 Much of La Jolla’s early advancement was fueled by prolific philanthropist Ellen Browning Scripps.
 But many more women have followed in being important benefactors to La Jolla.
 This series by the Light highlights local women who have worked for decades to further the evolution of La Jolla and areas beyond.

-Mary Livingston Beebe believes living with art is an indispensable experience and has endeavored to ensure that local university students are exposed to that tenet daily.
+Mary Livingstone Beebe believes living with art is an indispensable experience and has endeavored to ensure that local university students are exposed to that tenet daily.

 Beebe is the founding, and only, director of the Stuart Collection at UC San Diego in La Jolla.
 The collection of 20 commissioned sculptures on the university campus began in 1981.